 The nearest metro station (Line 1, green) and the historic Victoria Square with the statue of Theseus.
 Surrounded by dozens of jewelers, cafés and restaurants.

-Here's something few visitors know: if you leave Ioulianou 50 and walk all the way down Patision, after about 2 kilometers you reach Omonoia.
-From there Athinas Street begins — another commercial street lined with the traditional Athens Municipal Market, spice shops, tools, sportswear and electronics.
-At the end of Athinas you find yourself in Monastiraki, with its flea market and the Acropolis right above your head.
-Turn left and you enter Ermou — the pedestrian street with all the international chains (Zara, H&M, Bershka, Massimo Dutti, Sephora, etc.) that ends at Syntagma Square and Parliament.
+If you leave Ioulianou 50 and walk all the way down Patision, after about 2 kilometres you reach Omonoia.
+From there Athinas Street begins, with the Municipal Market, spice shops and other everyday stores.
+At the end of Athinas you arrive at Monastiraki, and from there you can continue into Ermou towards Syntagma Square.

 The whole route can be done on foot — from our door to Parliament it's about 3.5 km.
 If you want to do it faster, you can always take the metro from Victoria (5 min walk) to Omonoia or Syntagma.